2026

 2021

-73% of participants agreed that the availability of contract work in the next 12 months would be the same or increase.
-81% expect the daily rate to stay the same or increase.
-70% expect the contracting sector to stay the same or increase in the next 3-5 years.
-73% of respondents also think that the Irish economy will perform the same or better in 2025 compared with 2024.
+The expectation for the future of the Medical Locum sector is optimistic.
+86% of respondents believe that the availability of contract work over the next 12 months will stay the same or increase.
+91% expect their daily rate to stay the same or increase in the year ahead.
+82% believe that the contracting sector will stay the same or improve over the next 3–5 years.
+73% also expect the Irish economy to perform the same or better in 2026 compared with 2025.